 Collectively, the 20 state networks engaged more than 900 partner organizations and agencies as active participants in improving the built environment and increasing physical activity for children, with a focus on serving lower-income communities.
 The networks each made substantial improvements to transportation policies and funding allocations, safety, land use, the environment and public health.
 In some states, networks were the first statewide group to address particular policy issues.

-Over the past two years a collaborative effort to address policy, systems and environmental changes with regard to tobacco cessation and obesity prevention has flourished between the Centers for Disease Control and Prevention (CDC), awarded Communities Putting Prevention to Work [CPPW] communities and National Technical Assistance providers (including the Safe Routes to School National Partnership [National Partnership]).
-For the duration of the CPPW project, the National Partnership has worked with approximately 10 communities that identified Safe Routes to School as a strategy to increase physical activity and reduce obesity.
+Over the past two years a collaborative effort to address policy, systems and environmental changes with regard to tobacco cessation and obesity prevention has flourished between the Centers for Disease Control and Prevention (CDC), awarded Communities Putting Prevention to Work [CPPW] communities and National Technical Assistance providers (including the Safe Routes Partnership [Safe Routes Partnership]).
+For the duration of the CPPW project, the Safe Routes Partnership has worked with approximately 10 communities that identified Safe Routes to School as a strategy to increase physical activity and reduce obesity.
 These communities have seen great and widely varied policy change success.
 For example:

 Vanderburgh County, Indiana

 The work does not end here.
-This coming winter the National Partnership will be supporting continued efforts in King County, Washington; Santa Clara County, California and ongoing work with already engaged communities.
-Since the CPPW program will begin phasing out in the Spring of 2012, the National Partnership is working hard to ensure that communities engage in thoughtful planning for ongoing sustainability for Safe Routes to School.
-By summer of 2012, the National Partnership will make available a CPPW case study report that focuses on the successes and barriers that these communities experienced so that they may be replicated by others in the future.
+This coming winter the Safe Routes Partnership will be supporting continued efforts in King County, Washington; Santa Clara County, California and ongoing work with already engaged communities.
+Since the CPPW program will begin phasing out in the Spring of 2012, the Safe Routes Partnership is working hard to ensure that communities engage in thoughtful planning for ongoing sustainability for Safe Routes to School.
+By summer of 2012, the Safe Routes Partnership will make available a CPPW case study report that focuses on the successes and barriers that these communities experienced so that they may be replicated by others in the future.